Stochastic Sign Descent Methods: New Algorithms and Better Theory: Convergence Theory

-where $\delta_f = f(x_0)-f^*, \tilde{\sigma} = \frac{1}{M}\sum\limits_{n=1}^M \sigma_n, \tilde{L} = \frac{1}{M}\sum\limits_{n=1}^M L^n$. \end{theorem}
+where $\delta_f = f(x_0)-f^*, \tilde{\sigma} = \frac{1}{M}\sum\limits_{n=1}^M \sigma^n$. \end{theorem}

 $\bullet$ \textbf{Optimal rate using sign bits only.} Note that, for non-convex distributed training, SSDM has the same optimal asymptotic rate $\cO(\varepsilon^{-4})$ as SGD.
-In contrast, signSGD and its momentum version Signum \citep{BWAA,BZAA} were not analyzed in distributed setting where data is partitioned between nodes and require increasingly larger mini-batches over the course of training.
+In contrast, existing analyses of signSGD and its momentum version Signum \cite{BWAA,BZAA} require increasingly larger mini-batches over the course of training.
+The shared-data guarantee above is distinct from optimization with fully heterogeneous or partitioned local objectives, for which the scaling argument in Section~\ref{sec:distributed} prevents a general sign-only convergence guarantee.
 A general approach to handle biased compression operators, satisfying certain contraction property, is the {\em error feedback (EF)} mechanism proposed by \citet{SFDLY}.
 In particular, EF-signSGD method of \citet{SQSM} fixes the convergence issues of signSGD in single node setup, overcoming SBP assumption.
 Furthermore, for distributed training, \citet{DoubleSqueeze2019} applied the error feedback trick both for the server and nodes in their \mbox{DoubleSqueeze} method maintaining the same asymptotic rate with bi-directional compression.
 However, in these methods, the contraction property of compression operator used by error feedback forces to communicate the magnitudes of local stochastic gradients together with the signs.
 This is not the case for sign-based methods considered in this work, where only sign bits are communicated between nodes and server.